stinb/plugins/Arch/README.md

 - Windows – C:\Program Files\SciTools\conf\plugin\User\Arch
 - Mac – /Users/username/Library/Application Support/SciTools/plugin/Arch
 - Linux – /home/username/.config/SciTools/plugin/Arch

 To enable your custom architecture after installation, select Architectures->Browse Architectures and in the menu of that dialog select your new architecture
 ![image](https://user-images.githubusercontent.com/6586272/206825152-d6911452-549b-433c-9b51-7cddcb14680d.png)

 Some plugins may import common files.
-For example, all git_ architectures use git_util.py.
-To install those, it's best to manually place both files in the correct location so the import is found.
+For example, all the [Git architectures](https://github.com/stinb/plugins/blob/main/Solutions/git) use [git_util.py](https://github.com/stinb/plugins/blob/main/Solutions/git) and [visibility matrix architectures](https://github.com/stinb/plugins/tree/main/Solutions/visibilityMatrix) use [matrix.py](https://github.com/stinb/plugins/tree/main/Solutions/visibilityMatrix/matrix.py).
+To install those, it's best to manually place the whole folder in the correct location so the import is found.

 ## Performance
 Keep in mind that the project won't open completely until these architecture scripts finish running.
+During that time, Understand is essentially frozen.
 You will definitely want to make scripts that finish quickly so you don't have long waits opening the project.

-Due to the number of git commands being called, it takes several minutes to complete the first run on a large project.
-During that time, Understand is essentially frozen.
-So it caches the results of that run to disk and after that only looks up files that have been modified, which only takes a second or two.